 The general investment consultant, or another third party approved by the Board as a portfolio evaluation advisor, will provide quarterly investment performance evaluation and analysis to the Board.
-The portfolio evaluation advisor will provide to the Board comparative performance measurement against appropriate benchmarks, at the total fund, asset class, sub-asset class and advisor levels for all asset classes except real estate and alternative investments.
+The portfolio evaluation advisor will provide the Board with comparative performance measurements against appropriate benchmarks at the total fund, asset class, subasset class, and advisor levels for all asset classes (except real estate and private equity investments).